-3.1 Capital Buffers
+3.2 Capital Buffers

 CRD IV introduced a cyclical buffer in line with Basel III, in the form of an institution- specific countercyclical capital buffer requirement ('CCyB').
 The purpose of the CCyB is to ensure that banks maintain a sufficient capital base, accumulated during periods of credit growth, to absorb losses in stressed periods.
 The UK Financial Policy Committee (FPC) is responsible for setting the UK CCyB rate (for credit exposures located in the UK), and November 2018, the FPC set the UK CCyB to 1%.
+In December 2019, the UK's Financial Policy Committee ('FPC') issued the latest Financial Stability Report.
+In the report, the FPC announced that it will increase the UK's countercyclical buffer from 1% to 2% on 16 December 2020, in order to give the UK more flexibility in times of future stress.
+The FPC advised that with effect from 11 March 2020 this rate will be reduced to 0%.